Logical Grouping & Precedence

 Self grouping expressions is the process of automatically grouping expressions based on their logical operator, or keyword.

-operators will determine the split between groups.
-As described in the combinators section, the parser will also group and treat them as AND
+The parser will always group AND expressions together.
+Thus OR operators will determine the split between groups.
+As described in the combinators section, the parser will also group and treat them as AND operators.
+Hence why the AND operator is not required when chaining combinators.

 Here's an example to illustrate self grouping: